yiisoft/yii2/docs/guide/db-migrations.md

 Since version 2.0.7 migration console provides a convenient way to create migrations.

 If the migration name is of a special form, for example `create_xxx` or `drop_xxx` then the generated migration file will contain extra code, in this case for creating/dropping tables.
+Since 2.0.9 more explicit names are available, for example `create_xxx_table` or `drop_xxx_table`.
 In the following all variants of this feature are described.

 ### Create Table